-John Kim is currently an associate professor in the School of Electrical Engineering at
+John Kim is currently an associate professor in the School of Computing at

 KAIST (Korea Advanced Institiute of Science and Technology) in Daejeon, Korea.